 - from the “Racism?
 Coping?
 Proposals for the Educational System” report

-On racism in the Bible – Prof. Moshe Halbertal
+On Racism in the Bible – Professor Moshe Halbertal

 Drawing on the Book of Exodus (Exodus 1:8-22), Prof. Moshe Halbertal identified four stages through which hatred of the other develops.